dhiltonp/sqlalchemy_commithooks/Readme.md

 #### Getting Started

-Use sqlalchemy_commithooks.Session instead of sqlalchemy.orm.Session:
+Use sqlalchemy_commithooks.Session instead of sqlalchemy.orm.Session.
+SessionMixin is also defined, if you are already subclassing Session:

     session = sqlalchemy_commithooks.Session()